stoeps13/connections-doc/source/connectors/enduser/r_policies_prefs_for_mac.md

 |Setting this policy will enable the application to create a physical log that is located in: /Users/\{USERNAME\}/Library/Application Support/com.ibm.AutoSyncMonitor/Logs

+ !!! note
- **Note:** Log files are kept for one week, then the oldest is automatically removed each day as a new log file is created.
+    Log files are kept for one week, then the oldest is automatically removed each day as a new log file is created.

 |
 |Root/Policies